bm98/FS20_HudBar/ReadMe.txt

 - Add Aircraft specific Merge Items in Config menu (modifies only engine readouts according to the plane)
 - Add Provide some default profiles when using the program the very first time
 - Update Button Click handling for CP Meters to Stop (within 2 sec of Start)
-- Update GPS source to show NAV1 or NAV2 or GPS
+- Update GPS source to show NAV/LOC 1/2 or GPS
 - Update Cursor on ATC Tooltip changes to indicate content
 - Update Internal re-design for most of the parts..
 - Fix Interaction issue with SimConnect and loading flights (workaround MSFS bug)